ayacomputer/01-Code-Refactor/README.md

 01_Code Refactor: HTML and CSS

 This is my first assignment for the coding bootcamp.
-Learning to elements effectively to improve its accessibility.
+Learning to use HTML and CSS elements effectively to improve its accessibility.

 ```